GrinningHermit/Learn-math-with-Vector/README.md

 -
 After you pick a type of math to learn and a range, Vector offers a series of math questions that need to be answered on screen.
 This can be either the computer from which the program was started or a (mobile) device inside the local network.

+This program offers a choice of match training sets (pic 1).
+Once a choice is made, Vector asks a number of questions (pic 2).
+The answer can be entered on screen (pic 3).
+Vector tells you it’s ok or not (pic 4).
+This repeats ten times with questions within the chosen range and math type, then ends with a discreet celebration.

 What do you need to use it?
 -
 1. Vector himself (http://anki.com/vector)